Can We Ever Rewrite the Sexism, Casteism Woven In the Language of Indian Courts?

 The other kind of training that is meant to sensitize judges is functioning in an unregulated space right now.
 Chaudhary argues “we need to rethink the modalities of not just designing these programs, but also the way we conduct them.”
 As of now, “they exist as tokenistic gestures, wherein there is some official requirement of having done such an exercise, but it doesn’t translate into bringing about substantial changes.”
 These are pressing questions: What are the judges being taught, who is designing these curricula, and how well are they being implemented?

-Vishwanath conducted one such training on mental health among judges, to give them a sense of the question of dignity and rights of persons who are mentally ill.
-The judges responded with “why do we need to learn this?”
+Vishwanath’s colleague conducted one such training on mental health among judges, to give them a sense of the question of dignity and rights of persons who are mentally ill.
+The judges responded with, “why do we need to learn this?”
 Sensitization then needs to be more than an agenda on a 10-day workshop schedule.

 “Casteist, Islamophobic, and patriarchal notions are entrenched in our society and the legal system including the judges who are no exception.
 Naturally, this impacts the language in the judgments,” Vishwanath says.
 “Besides, there is no judicial conversation on judgment writing.
 I don’t think judicial training academies have this as a part of their training curriculum.”
 Sensitization is incredibly important, because it addresses the fault in articulation.

 Apart from internalized bias, this fault in articulation also comes from a lack of originality and critical thinking.
 According to Vishwanath, patriarchal, sexist, casteist language has existed forever, and the same language is copy-pasted in newer judgments.
-Fresh judgments are written at the level of trial courts, where “a lot of times, they are following a template, where they are citing the same judgment,” notes Vishwanath.
+Fresh judgments are written at the level of trial courts, where a lot of times, they are following a template, where they are citing the same judgment, scholars note.

 Related on The Swaddle: